 - Overlay additional information: Contextual information can be virtually overlaid on equipment so that when a user scans the same using the AR camera, he/she gets a complete overview of the equipment in question.
 In this case, the user is not just looking at equipment but also the data associated with it which helps make faster decisions.
 This information can be related to the performance, previous readings, critical information such as whether it’s due for service, and so on.
 Users can be made aware of all this information whenever they take a new reading.

-- Planning the floor area for equipment installation/movement: AR can help visualize the available space more easily without physically moving the equipment.
+- Planning the floor area for equipment installation/movement: Augmented Reality can help visualize the available space more easily without physically moving the equipment.
 Given the available floor area, you can mix and match various equipment arrangements to come up with an optimum solution satisfying your requirement.
 This saves time and improves accuracy in planning for things such as new equipment assembly/disassembly or moving equipment between locations.

 As always, pl. feel free to share your feedback and ideas so that we can learn from each other.
 Or, if you would like to discuss more, pl. contact us here.